Why It Matters

 VA Open Recommendations on Acquisition Management

-The letter is addressed to Douglas Collins, the Secretary of Veterans Affairs, a Republican former congressman from Georgia appointed by President Trump.
-Collins inherited an agency with deep institutional challenges, and the GAO report lands on his desk as a formal accounting of what remains undone.
+Douglas Collins, the Secretary of Veterans Affairs, a Republican former congressman from Georgia appointed by President Trump, inherited an agency with deep institutional challenges.
+The GAO report is a formal accounting of what remains undone.

 The Broader Pattern